openc2e/pycreaturestools/README.md

 - new_breed_installer_extract: Extracts files created by Kinnison's New Breed Installer
 - parse_2er: Parses 2ER files
 - parse_creaturesarchive: Parses CreaturesArchive files (poorly)
+- praycrush: Recompresses a PRAY file to make it as small as possible
 - praydumper: Takes a PRAY file (.AGENTS, .FAMILY, .SEAMONKEYS, etc) and decompiles it
 - read_aphro: Parses Aphro, AphroBU, Health, and HealthBU files
 - read_pefile: Parses resources from Windows executables